Flex Sale

 The weight of the sand will hold down your canopy safely and securely through the wind.

-If you’re looking to save money, we have some DIY options to save the day!
-Fill large barrels with water and place them at the base of the legs, or, take advantage of your surroundings and fill your barrel, a cooler box, or sandbag with sand or rocks on location.
+If you’re looking to save money, and want to know how to secure a tent without stakes, we have some DIY canopy anchors ideas to save the day!
+The best way to weigh down a canopy is to fill large barrels with water and place them at the base of the legs, or, take advantage of your surroundings and fill your barrel, a cooler box, or DIY sand stakes with sand right from the beach.
 Concrete blocks or PVC pipes filled with concrete are also safe and budget-friendly weight options.

 Read this post to find out how much weight you will need for your tent’s size and to dive deeper into the options that are available as you are trying to decide how to secure your canopy at the beach.